Šimonytė Cabinet

-Šimonytė Cabinet was the 18th cabinet of the national government of the Republic of Lithuania.
+The Šimonytė Cabinet was the 18th cabinet of the national government of the Republic of Lithuania.
 It consisted of the former Prime Minister Ingrida Šimonytė who was the Head of Government, and 14 government ministers from the Homeland Union – Lithuanian Christian Democrats, Liberal Movement of the Republic of Lithuania, and Freedom Party.

 History

 During the night of the second round of the 2020 Lithuanian parliamentary election, once most of the results were counted, it was announced about the probable formation of the center-right coalition between Homeland Union, Liberal Movement and the Freedom Party.
 It was announced on November 9 that the center-right parties successfully signed a coalition agreement and the 18th cabinet of Lithuania will be led by Homeland Union nominee-Independent candidate Šimonytė.

 On 24 November, Šimonytė was nominated as the Prime Minister by the Seimas and her cabinet was appointed by the president on 7 December.
 On 11 December, the Government program was approved, thus, the cabinet officially took office.